Rancho Texicano: The Very Best of ZZ Top

 Rancho Texicano: The Very Best of ZZ Top is a greatest hits album by the rock band ZZ Top.
 It was released in 2004 on Rhino Entertainment.
-The title is a portmanteau of "texan" and "mexicano", meaning "Tex-mex Ranch".
 The 2-CD compilation is essentially a pared-down version of the 4-CD box set Chrome, Smoke & BBQ, released the previous year.
 All songs are original mixes that have been digitally remastered.

 Track listing

 All tracks are written by Billy Gibbons, Dusty Hill and Frank Beard, except where noted.